Sheng-Zhang/Sheng-Zhang.github.io/_posts/2017-09-25-ArchiCAD-GDL-Bubble-Sort.markdown

 array[5]=2
 array[6]=1

-x = 0
-y = 0
+!
+Before using bubble sort, print the array. x = 0 y = 0
 gosub "PrintArray":

 gosub "BubbleSort":

-x = 0
-y = -90/100
+!
+After using bubble sort, print the array. x = 0 y = -90/100
 gosub "PrintArray":

+!
+Subroutines
 if 0 then
 "PrintArray":
 	for i=1 to vardim1(array)